 Grace Gonzalez, (Assistant Professor, Kansai Gaidai University, Japan)

-Grace Gonzalez is Assistant Professor at the College of Foreign Studies, Kansai Gaidai University.
+Grace GONZALEZ is Assistant Professor (Kōshi) at the College of Foreign Studies, Kansai Gaidai University (Japan).
 She holds Ph.D. in International Political Economy from the University of Tsukuba (Japan).
-Grace specializes in contemporary issues of ur-ban political economy, particularly those reconfiguring the form and function of cities in the context of the knowledge/creative economy.
+Grace specializes in contemporary issues of urban political economy, particularly those reconfiguring the form and function of cities in the context of the knowledge/cultural economy.
 As a trained interdisciplinary scientist, Grace orientates her research and teaching methods towards inter, trans, and post-disciplinary approaches in the social sciences.
 Her research, in particular, has largely borrowed from ethnographic and phenomenological methods in terms of data collection and interpretation.
-Her current re-search focuses on policy trends/frameworks of event-led regeneration and cultural branding in London, Tokyo, and Seoul.
-Grace has been a member of the Centre for the Study of the Creative Economy at Doshisha University since 2013.
-Her publications include “Muddling Through Internationalization in the University of Tsukuba: A Case Study” (in The Impact of Internationalization on Japanese Higher Education, Sense Publishers, 2016), and “From London 2012 to Tokyo 2020: Urban Spectacle, Nation Branding, and Socio-Spatial Targeting in the Olympic City” (in London 2012 and the Post-Olympics City: A Hollow Legacy?
-Palgrave Macmillan, 2017).
+Grace’s current research focuses on policy trends of event-led regeneration, urban branding and entrepreneurialism in London, Tokyo, and Seoul.
+Her most recent publications include “From London 2012 to Tokyo 2020: Urban Spectacle, Nation Branding, and Socio-Spatial Targeting in the Olympic City” (in London 2012 and the Post-Olympics City: A Hollow Legacy?
+Palgrave Macmillan, 2017) and “Asian and Global?
+Japan and Tokyo’s Cultural Branding Beyond the 2020 Olympic and Paralympic Games” (in Asian Cultural Flows: Creative Industries, Policies, and Media Consumers.
+Springer, 2018).

 Editorial and Production Team